timescale/docs/api/_hyperfunctions/heartbeat_agg/interpolate.md

           A copy of `agg` which has been update to include any heartbeat intervals extending past the end of `pred`.
   examples:
     - description: >
         Given a table called `liveness` containing weekly heartbeat aggregates in column `health` with timestamp column `date`, we can use the following to get the intervals where the system was unhealthy during the week of Jan 9, 2022.
-This will correctly exclude any ranges covered by a heartbeat at the end of the Jan 2 week.
+This correctly excludes any ranges covered by a heartbeat at the end of the Jan 2 week.
       command:
         code: |
           SELECT dead_ranges(